CSM Victoria Carei: County leagues (2007–2022)

 With Florin Fabian as player-coach, Victoria won the Liga IV – Satu Mare County in the 2007–08 season but missed promotion to the third league after losing the promotion play-off 1–3 to Liberty II Marghita, the winner of Liga IV – Bihor County.

 In the 2008–09 season, under the guidance of Zsolt Tabi, Victoria won Series B of Liga IV – Satu Mare County but lost the county league final 1–2 against the Series A winner, Turul Micula, at Olimpia Stadium in Satu Mare.
 Tabi led the team from Carei to once again claim the Liga IV – Satu Mare County title in the 2009–10 season but lost the promotion play-off 0–4 to Spicul Mocira, the Liga IV – Maramureș County winner.

 The following season brought significant changes to Carei, with Alexandru Bagossyi appointed as the new head coach.
 The club signed several new players and promoted from the youth squads, aiming to recover from financial struggles and debt.
 However, Victoria finished 3rd in Series B in the 2010–11 season and ended the following season in 13th place.
 In the summer of 2012, Victoria withdrew from Liga IV and entered a two-year hiatus, remaining active only at the junior level.

+The 2018–19 campaign started with Ioan Dragomir as the new head coach, but he was replaced during the winter break by Marius Botan, who led Victoria to a 2nd-place finish in Series C and 2nd place in the play-in round group for a spot in the championship semifinals.

+Marius Botan continued in charge during the 2019–20 campaign, with the White and Blacks sitting in 2nd place in Series C at the time of the interruption caused by the COVID-19 pandemic, which was later concluded after AJF Satu Mare decided that teams could not comply with the conditions imposed by the medical protocol.

-Led by Marius Botan, Victoria won the 2020–21 season Liga IV – Satu Mare County, but missed promotion after losing 0–3 to Real Bradu, the winner of Liga IV – Argeș County, in the preliminary round of promotion-play-off.
+Victoria won the 2020–21 Liga IV – Satu Mare County title, but missed promotion after losing 0–3 on neutral ground at Gaz Metan Stadium in Mediaș to Real Bradu, the winners of Liga IV – Argeș County, in the preliminary round of the promotion play-off.
+The squad led by Marius Botan consisted of Mitracica, Menesi, Mihale, Dascăl, G. Griszhaber, Orosz, D. Griszhaber, Tilinger, Kinczel, Ghiarfaș, Bakai, I. Mihai, Zbona, Vereș, Szabolcs, Nagy, Holczberger, Krajczar, Schuller, and Veszpremi.